The Forex market is open 24 hours a day, 5 days a week. This sounds great, but it is a trap.

 - Gold (**XAUUSD**) moves the most during this time.

-5. The Weekend Gap
+5. The Weekend Gap (Risk Warning)

-If major news happens on the weekend (e.g., War, Elections), price will "Gap" on Monday open.
+The market closes on Friday and opens on Sunday.
+If major news (e.g., geopolitical conflicts) happens on the weekend, price will **Gap** on Monday open.

 Final Thoughts

 Trading is like surfing.
 You can't surf without waves.
+The "Sessions" are the waves.